Your First Solo Trip Should Be Portugal

 7. Portugal offers something for every type of traveler.

 You wanna go to the beach?
 Visit the Algarve.

 Do you love castles?
 Check out Obidos or Guimarães.
 Sintra.
 Definitely Sintra.

 Wines?
 If you wanna give Port tasting (mmmm) a shot, go to Porto in the north.

 Want museums and old neighborhoods?
 Stay in Lisbon.

 Find religion a fascinating subject?
 Go to Fatima.

 As a solo traveler, you’ll never feel bored!
 10 days wasn’t nearly enough for me to see everything this country has to offer.

 8. You can easily build Portugal into a trip to Spain or Morocco.

 If you gain confidence in Portugal, you can extend your trip into Spain or Morocco.
-I would’ve loved to head over to Spain, but alas, spring break is only a week and a half.
+For example, plenty of budget airlines fly between Portugal and Madrid, and these flights can actually be cheaper than the trains.
+As for myself, I would’ve loved to head over to Spain, but alas, spring break is only a week and a half.
 I’m making up for it this year, though.